manubot/rootstock/SETUP.md

 git rm ci/install.sh
 ```

-GitHub Actions is able to deploy without any setup using the [`GITHUB_TOKEN`](https://help.github.com/en/actions/configuring-and-managing-workflows/authenticating-with-the-github_token) for authentication.
+GitHub Actions is _usually_ able to deploy without any setup using the [`GITHUB_TOKEN`](https://help.github.com/en/actions/configuring-and-managing-workflows/authenticating-with-the-github_token) for authentication.
-GitHub Pages deployment using `GITHUB_TOKEN` recently started working on GitHub without an official announcement.
+GitHub Pages deployment using `GITHUB_TOKEN` recently started _mostly_ working on GitHub without an official announcement.
 If it does not work for you, [let us know](https://github.com/manubot/rootstock/issues/new).
 One workaround is to use an SSH Deploy Key instead (see below).